pkp/ojsstats/README.md

 **This is the crazy way in which we calculate how many OJS journals there are!**

-Old commits aren't here because they had passwords in them :)

 This is mostly run by cron, following cron.sh.
-90% of the code is standalone and runs on the same server; it also phones out to an instance of Open Harvester Systems running elsewhere.

 A detailed description of the process is described below.

-Written and maintained by @axfelix and @jalperin.
+Written and maintained by @axfelix (ojsstats.py) and @jalperin (statscrunch.py).

 # The Process: